 Language, Aging, and Central Hearing Disorders (LACH)

-Group Members: PD Dr. Patrick Neff, Zino Wellauer, M.Sc., Nick Sommerhalder, M.Sc., Jessica Fritzsche, M.Sc., Julian Ockelmann, M.Sc.
+Group Members: Zino Wellauer, M.Sc., Nick Sommerhalder, M.Sc., Jessica Fritzsche, M.Sc., Julian Ockelmann, M.Sc., Jinyi Han

-In our research, we focus on both healthy individuals and those with neuropathology or hearing and speech impairments (e.g., age-related hearing loss, dementia, Alzheimer's disease).
+In our research, we focus on both healthy individuals and those on the neuro- and hearing- spectrum (e.g., age-related hearing loss, dementia, tinnitus, hearing sensitivities, ADHD, autism).

 We have four main objectives: